 For Ring and Nest Hello users, this will require a subscription to the relevant plan, whereas other doorbells have local storage or a limited amount of free cloud storage.

-One doorbell that’s particularly good is the wireless Eufy, not only is it cable free, but it comes with a base station that stores all your footage locally, so even if thieves manage to steal your doorbell, you’ll have the entire video of them doing so.
+If you’re looking for a video doorbell without subscription, I can highly recommend the Eufy doorbell.
+Not only is it cable free, but it comes with a base station that stores all your footage locally, so even if thieves manage to steal your doorbell, you’ll have the entire video of them doing so.

 6. Keep your porch well-lit at night